 Effects of Drug Abuse

-Drug addicts run the risk of severe health problems, financial difficulties, lost jobs, destroyed families, disease and even death.
-Overdosing can prove fatal and as drug addicts slip deeper into their abuse they have no control over their drug use and often risk extreme harm to themselves and others.
+Drug addicts run the risk of severe health problems, financial difficulties, lost jobs, destroyed families, disease, and even death.
+Overdosing can prove fatal, and as drug addicts slip deeper into their abuse, they have no control over their drug use and often risk extreme harm to themselves and others.
 This complete powerlessness over drugs also wreaks havoc on their interactions with others, their self-esteem, and their perception of reality.
 Recovering drug addicts often look back at how they used to be with disbelief over their past actions and attitudes.
-Once c;tients are set on a path of healing, they can start their lives fresh, reaching their potential and staying sober.
+Once patients are set on a path of healing, they can start their lives fresh, reaching their potential and staying sober.

-Only the family members of addicts know just how much someone else’s addiction can ruin a family, tear people apart and destroy lives.
+Only the family members of addicts know just how much someone’s addiction can ruin a family, tear people apart, and destroy lives.
 Drug addiction is a family disease where even those who do not use any drugs are deeply affected.
-Family members of drug addicts often experience issues of co-dependency, control, anxiety, depression, anger and isolation.
-They fear other relatives, friends or coworkers finding out about the drug addict’s problem or their loved one losing a job.
-Others become so enraged at the drug addict they begin to gossip and criticize, leading to built up resentment and hatred.
+Family members of drug addicts often experience issues of co-dependency, control, anxiety, depression, anger, and isolation.
+They fear other relatives, friends, or co-workers finding out about the drug addict’s problem or their loved one losing a job.
+Others become so enraged at the drug addict that they begin to gossip and criticize, leading to built up resentment and hatred.

 What Families Can Do